Creating the Ultimate Home Office

 Yellow – If work involves a lot of creativity, consider yellow.
 It’s known as the ‘optimistic colour’ and can help your creative juices flow.
 It’s also associated with friendliness, self-esteem, and confidence.

-The office is almost complete.
+The working from a home office is almost complete.
 You’ve bought the desk you like most, picked out the chair that’s most likely to be kind to your back and invested in the tech you need.
 Now it’s time to mop up the last little bits and kit your office out with the accessories that complete your home office.
 Check out the little bits that we recommend purchasing to finish off your workspace.

 Make sure that every document you print remains private with a quality paper shredder.
 There are some basic shredders out there, but we recommend investing a little more money to make sure that your documents are destroyed correctly.